Jake Marisnick Player Props: Tigers vs. Diamondbacks

 - The Diamondbacks pitching staff is 24th in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.35 team ERA that ranks 19th among all league pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.29).

-- Nelson (2-3) takes the mound for the Diamondbacks in his 13th start of the season.
-He has a 5.40 ERA in 61 2/3 innings pitched, with 37 strikeouts.

-- The righty's most recent appearance was on Sunday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he went six innings, allowing two earned runs while giving up nine hits.

-- In 12 games this season, the 25-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.